shaghayeghsoudi/tutorial/README.md

 # Parallelize using: foreach and doParallel

-* Beyond for: building loops with foreach
+* Beyond for: building loops with foreach:
 Many experienced R users frequently say that nobody should write loops with R because they are tacky or whatever.
-However, I find loops easy to write, read, and debug, and are therefore my workhorse whenever I need to repeat a task and I don’t feel like using apply() and the likes.
+However, I find loops easy to write, read, and debug, and are therefore my workhorse whenever I need to repeat a task and I don’t feel like using ```apply()``` and the likes.
 However, regular for loops in R are highly inefficient, because they only use one of your computer cores to perform the iterations.

 The normal for loop in R looks like: